IMA ADVISORY SERVICES, INC.

 Services Described In This Brochure

 We have three brochures that describe our services.
 This brochure focuses on our fee-based Qualified and Non-Qualified Employee-Directed Retirement Plan Consulting Services.
-Our Investment Supervisory Services for individuals and services provided to non-profit organizations are described in separate brochures.
-If you are interested in receiving the brochure that describes our Investment Supervisory Services, please contact our office at 316-266-6574.
+Our wealth management services for individuals and services provided to non-profit organizations are described in separate brochures.
+If you are interested in receiving the brochure that describes these services, please contact our office at 316.266.6574.

 Retirement Plan Advisory Services – Qualified and Non-Qualified Retirement Plans